EGI-Federation/fedcloud-documentation/source/containers.rst

 -------------

-The `EGI Docker VA <https://appdb.egi.eu/store/vappliance/docker.ubuntu.16.04>`_ is a ready-to-use Vritual Machine Image with `docker <https://www.docker.com/>`_ and `docker-compose <https://docs.docker.com/compose/>`_ pre-installed.
+The `EGI Docker VA <https://appdb.egi.eu/store/vappliance/docker.ubuntu.16.04>`_ is a ready-to-use Virtual Machine Image with `docker <https://www.docker.com/>`_ and `docker-compose <https://docs.docker.com/compose/>`_ pre-installed.

 You can start that image as any other VA available from AppDB:

 #.
 Go to the `EGI Docker image entry in AppDB <https://appdb.egi.eu/store/vappliance/docker.ubuntu.16.04>`_.

 #.
-Check the identifiers of the endpotint, image and flavor you want to use
+Check the identifiers of the endpoint, image and flavor you want to use
    at the provider.

 #.
 Use a ssh key when, so you can log into the VM once it's instantiated.